SketchResponse/sketchresponse/docs/probconfig_plugins.md

 * `'name': 'axes'` - the name key *must* have the value 'axes'.

-It also has optional parameters:
+It also has optional parameters that depend on the 'coordinates' option defined one level up:

-* `'type': <a type string>(default: 'cartesian')` - the type key should be a string describing the type of the grid system.
-Possible values: 'cartesian', 'polar'.

 If 'cartesian' is chosen, the following parameters will take effect: